 On top of this businesses can also see better attribution data collected across all channels which will be beneficial for future segmentation and optimising their media spending.

-The take home point is that these benefits can lead to higher revenue, which is why you got into business, right?
+But the real take home point is that these benefits can lead to higher revenue, which is why you got into business, right?

 According to research, customers that engage with businesses across multiple platforms can be up to 30% more valuable than those who don’t.